 One side effect of the protection we’ve just set up is that the filter will not only prevent downloading the programs, but it will also prevent installing or copying programs from/to the CD or removable drives.
 It may be a good thing, or not, depending on your specific requirements.
 If you want the users to be able to run programs from the removable drives while the Stop downloading filter is in effect, you need to create another filter that would specifically allow full access to the executable files located on the removable drives.
-We will discuss it later in a separate article.

 If you want to link to this article, you can use this HTML code: <a href=”http://www.winability.com/how-to-stop-downloading-from-internet/”>How to stop users from downloading programs from the Internet</a>

 - What people are saying about Folder Guard…